mlbench/mlbench.github.io/_drafts/pytorch-adaptation-tutorial.md

 Create a new file called ``Dockerfile`` in the ``mlbench-pytorch-tutorial`` directory and add the following code:

 {% highlight docker linenos %}
-FROM mlbench-pytorch-base:latest
+FROM mlbench/mlbench-pytorch-base:latest

-RUN pip install mlbench-core
+RUN pip install --extra-index-url https://testpypi.python.org/pypi mlbench-core

 # The reference implementation and user defined implementations are placed here.
 # ADD ./requirements.txt /requirements.txt